coolbluemelvin/mlvn.io/content/posts/hugo-to-gh-pages.md

 ## Wercker build step

 Within Wercker there are several build steps already created which you can use for deploying to Github Pages.
-I however decided to build my own in order to have more control over the script actually running the deployment.
+I however decided to build my own based on uetchy/gh-pages in order to have more control over the script actually running the deployment.
 You'll need a Github Repository with the following files to build and deploy your own build steps.

 -   run.sh
 -   step.yml